sitrucp/single_cakephp_mysql_multiple_domain_app/README.md

 1. Table called domain (or whatever you want with as many columns as you need) that will hold domain specific values that are retrieved to be used in in application.

+2. Add domain table foreign key (domain_id) to other tables so that they can be filtered by domain when retrieving data.

-2. Add getDomainSettings function to AppController and call it in AppController BeforeFilter.
+3. Add getDomainSettings function to AppController and call it in AppController BeforeFilter.
 This reads domain name from site visitor and then usess that to retrieve only that domain's values from database which are then used to make CakePHP Configure:Read variables to be used elsewhere in application.

-3. As required, add condition using CakePHP Configure:Write in other controllers' to filter model records to only the current domain.
+4. As required, add condition using CakePHP Configure:Write in other controllers' to filter database records to only the current domain.

 I am currently using this with 6 domains.
 Each of these 6 sites are filtered to specific countries but otherwise the presentation of content is the same.
 The alternative was maintaining 6 separate CakePHP applications and MySQL databases.